gui10l1/e-learning-api/README.md

 # E-Learning API

 This is part of a project called E-Learning.
-This API is made for an application which is focused on online learning.
+This API was made for an application which is focused on online learning.

 The users (whoever downloaded the app) can see the courses on the main screen